Tesla Model S Ultimate Buyers Guide

 You're probably here because you're interested in the Model S, but it's worth quickly checking that it is the best model for you in the Tesla range.
 Firstly, if you want a new Model S then it is only available in LHD form, and therefore generally not available in RHD countries.
 We also have a guide to the Tesla model differences but can summarise the range as follows:

-• The Model 3 is the entry level 4 door saloon and offers more agility than the Model S. You would choose this if the driving experience was more important than straight line acceleration and interior space.
+• The Model 3 is the entry level 4 door saloon and offers more agility than the Model S, and the latest version has closed the gap considerably on the comfort and refinement of the Model S. You would choose this if the driving experience was more important than straight line acceleration and interior space.
 You'd also get a much newer car for the same money.

 Open to other Tesla models?